 I recalled all this while listening to Edi Rama speak about the ways beauty improved the civic life of Tirana, Albania, where he was mayor from 2000 to 2011.
 I should put the term in the uppercase—Beauty—for as Mr. Rama's TED talk reveals, it was not simply the presence of pleasing color that enhanced his city, but the ideal of order and integrity that beauty represented.
 Beauty was conspicuous in its absence in Ms. Weintraub's book and exhibit (in truth, in the book it was not at all absent, but explicitly nullified in an afterword by postmodern apologist Thomas McEvilley, which I failed to read till many years later)—one could not help but observe that the art on display was starkly un-beautiful, as each artist adopted a stance, from banality to shock to sheer ugliness, to undermine all hope of visual pleasure.
 The effect was quite obviously purposeful, like there was a movement afoot.
 How long had this been going on?
 In fact, since the 1960s an anti-aesthetic ideology had grown up in artist studios and art departments that rejected beauty as a humanist virtue and considered it, far from Keatsean truth, an insidious lie.
 Toiling far from urban galleries and academia, I had not connected the dots on the new paradigm.
 Till then, I had regarded beauty more or less like oxygen, something we could all agree on.
 The fact that certain works were not beautiful had never struck me as an assault on the idea of beauty, any more than a rhombus negates a sphere.
 In the exhibit in question, though, the lack of all elegance, grace, proportion, balance, fineness, or any other quality appealing to the senses, was plainly a call to arms.

 This call brought me face to face with my own unexamined assumptions about beauty.
 I've never been a push-over on the subject.
 I don't swoon in front of every Impressionist painting on the wall.
 But I knew that the aesthetic intention of "Is It Art?" was to make me feel shitty, and I was not so suspicious of my instincts as to welcome its hermeneutical defoliation.
 What self-respecting person suffers a churl, or worse, a roomful of them?
 Weighing the question of aesthetics, immediately, almost instinctively, it was clear to me that as an ideal Beauty is not simply a matter of pleasure, delight, awe—it has a moral component as well.
-I could not at the time have defended this impulse, but it was self-evident that to live in contact with beauty is immeasurably healthier to the spirit than living amidst ugliness, whether that ugliness be the blight of an urban slum, the brutal classlessness of a communist tract, or the drab uniformity of a suburban subdivision.
+I could not at the time have defended this impulse, but is was and remains self-evident to me that to live in contact with beauty is immeasurably healthier to the spirit than living amidst ugliness, whether that ugliness be the blight of an urban slum, the brutal classlessness of a communist tract, or the drab uniformity of a suburban subdivision.
 Those forces that deny great swaths of the population access to the sensual and spiritual influence of beauty—whether out of indifference, bigotry, ideology, or greed—commit a kind of mass soul murder.
 When artists, our chief orators of beauty, deny its importance as well, they make themselves complicit in the violence.

 That change, Rama asserts in his talk, manifested itself in increased civic pride and social cohesion, and in a reduction of crime.
 "Beauty was acting as a guardsman," Rama told his TED audience in Thessaloniki, Greece.
 "Beauty was giving people a feeling of being protected."
 He tells the story of a shopkeeper he met in the act of replacing the metal grate on her storefront with a large display window.
 "How is it—?" he asked.
 Look around, the merchant returned; since the neighborhood was painted there have been fewer thefts, fewer crimes, the people feel more secure.
 "It's beautiful.
 It's safe."